During his first NHL shift last Friday night, Pietrangelo felt like he was floating.

 Three games into the season, he's averaging 22 shifts and roughly 16:30 of ice time per game.
 He's a minus-2 with three shots on goal, but he's learning on the fly and he's been one of the early bright spots on a team filled with them.

-The Blues, off to a 2-1 start before tonight's game against Dallas, had four players among the League's top 20 in scoring, including leading goal scorer Keith Tkachuk (4), prior to Wednesday night's NHL action.
+The Blues, off to a 2-1 start before Thursday's game against Dallas, had four players among the League's top 20 in scoring, including leading goal scorer Keith Tkachuk (4), prior to Wednesday night's NHL action.

 "My goal going into training camp was to make the team and that's what the coaching staff and everyone was saying should be my goal," Pietrangelo said.
 "I have accomplished it so far.
 Now my goal is to play is to play the whole season in St. Louis."